MehdiRtal/WinApt/README.md

 To contribute a new package, see [here](https://github.com/just-install/registry/blob/master/README.md).

-To work on just-install itself you will need Git and the Python compiler.
+To work on WinApt itself you will need Git and the Python compiler.
 You can install them with WinApt itself:

     winapt git python